hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 ```

 The definition of the aggregate operation hides behind the
 `AggregateOperations.counting()` method call.
-This is a static method in
-our AggregateOperations utility class, which provides you with some
-predefined aggregate operations.
-Jet provides several built in
+Jet provides several built
-aggregations such as:
+in aggregations, such as:

 |operation|description|
 |---------|:----------|